Back to Blog

 The shift from human-curated to AI-curated knowledge changes the playbook.

-1. Your corporate website now matters far beyond branded search
+1. Your corporate website now matters more than ever

-It is no longer just a destination—it can become the primary source AI systems use to describe your company across countless queries.
+It is no longer just a destination – it can become the primary source for LLMs.

 2. Government filings carry outsized influence